 5.6.2 TIME LIMITS FOR PROTESTS

-5.6.2.1 A competitor intending to protest, SHALL, within one hour of the reply to his complaint, DECLARE HIS INTENTION TO PROTEST TO THE EVENT DIRECTOR.
+5.6.2.1 5.12.1 A competitor intending to protest, SHALL, within one hour of the reply to his complaint, DECLARE HIS INTENTION TO PROTEST TO THE EVENT DIRECTOR.
+WITHIN one hour OF THE REPLY TO HIS COMPLAINT, THE COMPETITOR SHALL DECLARE HIS INTENTION TO PROTEST TO THE EVENT DIRECTOR.
+A PROTEST SHALL ONLY DEAL WITH ONE SINGLE MATTER.
+(S1 An3 8.2.1 part)

-5.6.2.2 WITHIN 8 hours OF THE REPLY TO HIS COMPLAINT THE COMPETITOR SHALL SUBMIT HIS PROTEST IN ENGLISH AND IN WRITING ACCOMPANIED BY THE PROTEST FEE.
-The rest hours defined in the competition details will be disregarded for the purpose of the time limits.
+5.6.2.2 5.12.2 WITHIN 8 hours OF THE REPLY TO HIS COMPLAINT THE COMPETITOR SHALL SUBMIT HIS PROTEST IN ENGLISH AND IN WRITING ACCOMPANIED BY THE PROTEST FEE.
+(S1 An3 8.2.2)

+5.15 The rest hours defined in the competition details will be disregarded for the purpose of the time limits.

-5.6.3 SHORTENED TIME LIMITS FOR COMPLAINTS AND PROTESTS (S1 An3 7.6, 8.6 part)
+5.6.3 SHORTENED TIME LIMITS FOR COMPLAINTS AND PROTESTS

-5.6.3.1 COMPLAINTS MADE ON OR AFTER THE LAST DAY OF THE EVENT, MUST BE SUBMITTED to the Director within one hour of publication of the official scores.
+5.6.3.1 5.6 COMPLAINTS MADE ON OR AFTER THE LAST DAY OF THE EVENT, MUST BE SUBMITTED to the Director within one hour of publication of the official scores.
+(S1 An3 7.6 part)

-5.6.3.2 PROTESTS MADE ON OR AFTER THE LAST DAY OF THE EVENT MUST BE SUBMITTED within one hour of the reply.
+5.6.3.2 5.16 PROTESTS MADE ON OR AFTER THE LAST DAY OF THE EVENT MUST BE SUBMITTED within one hour of the reply.
+(S1 An3 8.6)